-I Can Fix Him (No Really I Can)
+Obsession is a killer!
+But I Can Fix Him (No Really I Can)

 “The universe is telling me that I’m meant to save him […] we can make a real change.”

 With Sweetness, Emma Higgins delivers a wildly confident directorial debut that dives headfirst into the chaotic world of teenage stan culture—equal parts hilarious, unhinged (it takes a turn I didn’t quite see coming), and weirdly relatable at times.
 The film follows 16-year-old Rylee Hill (Kate Hallett), a social outcast whose life is consumed by her obsession with pop star Payton Adler (Herman Tømmeraas).
-Ever since her mother passed away, Rylee’s been struggling to keep it together—living alone with her dad (Justin Chatwin), dealing with bullying at school, and clinging to the only thing that makes her feel seen: Payton’s music.
+Ever since her mother passed away, Rylee has been struggling to keep it together—living with her dad (Justin Chatwin), dealing with bullying at school, and clinging to the only thing that makes her feel seen: Payton’s music.
 Music that saved her from becoming messed up… or at least, that’s what she says.

 Higgins also nails the aesthetic.
-The production design is pure early-2000s meets TikTok-era chaos—Rylee’s bedroom is a shrine of glossy posters, fairy lights, and magazine clippings.
-It’s every obsessive teenage girl's dream, and the whole film carries that same energy: a little messy, totally passionate, and beautifully unfiltered.
+The production design is pure early-2000s-meets-TikTok-era chaos—Rylee’s bedroom is filled with glossy posters, fairy lights, and magazine clippings.
+It’s every obsessive teenage girl’s dream, and the whole film carries that same energy: a little messy, totally passionate, and beautifully unfiltered.
+And let's not forget the music, which plays a key role in building tension throughout the story.
+Not only does it slap (no, seriously), but it also deepens Rylee’s emotional landscape, letting us sit inside her delusions, her hopes, and her unraveling sense of reality.
+The vibes?
+Immaculate.

 Sweetness just had its Canadian premiere at the Fantasia International Film Festival and is coming soon to theatres.